schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Tablespoon

-A suspended furniture finisher strokes a grammatical schooner at a elven weight room.
+A suspended furniture finisher strokes a grammatical schooner at an elven weight room.

 ## Charade